Springfield Indians: End of an era

-Roberts and several stars were promoted to Hartford the following fall, and while the Indians repeated for the final time as division champions in 1992 (and in winning their seventh straight playoff series in the preliminary round of the playoffs, setting a new league record), they never again gained the finals nor thereafter had a winning record.
+Roberts and several stars were promoted to Hartford the following fall.
+The Indians won what would be their last division title in 1992 (and won their seventh straight playoff series in the preliminary round of the playoffs, setting a new league record).
+However, they would never reach the finals again.
+As it turned out, it would also be their last winning record.
 In 1993 the Indians made the conference finals before being devastated by the eventual champion Cape Breton Oilers.
 They made the playoffs again in 1994, but were eliminated in the first round by the Adirondack Red Wings.

-As it turned out, this was the last game the Indians would play in Springfield.
+The playoff loss would be the last game the Indians would play in Springfield.
 In the fall of 1994, the franchise was bought by out-of-town interests and moved to Worcester, Massachusetts, to become the Worcester IceCats.
-With good will from a league with central offices across the river in West Springfield and support from league president Jack Butterfield and vice-president Gordon Anziano (both former Indians executives), longtime Indians general manager Bruce Landon secured a new franchise from the league and started play that season as the Springfield Falcons.
+With good will from a league with central offices across the river in West Springfield and support from league president Jack Butterfield and vice-president Gordon Anziano (both former Indians executives), longtime Indians general manager Bruce Landon secured an expansion franchise that started play that season as the Springfield Falcons.
 He was also able to land an affiliation with the Whalers, thus allowing the new team to retain most of the Whalers-owned players that had played as the Indians in the previous season.

-Springfield has thus fielded a team in the AHL and its predecessors for all but seven years since 1926, and continuously since 1954.
+The Falcons moved to Tucson, Arizona in 2016 as the Tucson Roadrunners, but were replaced by the former Portland Pirates, who moved to Springfield as the Springfield Thunderbirds.A Springfield-based team has played in the AHL and its predecessors for all but seven years since 1926, and continuously since 1954.
 The only city with a longer unbroken run in the AHL is Hershey, where the Bears have played continuously since joining the AHL in 1938.